Human rights are an important element of Merck’s commitment to conducting our business in a responsible manner.

 Merck’s Office of Ethics serves as an employee resource for raising concerns about ethical issues, including noncompliance with corporate policies.
 Employees globally can contact (via toll-free telephone or intranet) the AdviceLine, which is run by an outside vendor.
-Employees also can contact the Office of Ethics directly and speak with an ethics officer or ombudsman.
-This program confidentially addresses employees' concerns, without fear of retaliation, about conduct that may be inconsistent with Merck's policies, practices, values and standards.
+Employees also can contact the Office of Ethics directly and speak with an ethics officer.
+Potential compliance violations are subject to escalation, investigation and remediation in accordance with our established global processes.

 Engagement with Suppliers

-We expect our suppliers and service providers to comply with human rights and environmental standards that are compatible with our own and to conduct their business in accordance with the highest ethical standards throughout their entire supply chain.
-A new Business Partner Code of Conduct, developed in 2011, will be rolled out in coming months to further communicate our expectations.
+We expect our suppliers and service providers to comply with human rights and environmental standards that are compatible with our own, and to conduct their business in accordance with the highest ethical standards throughout their entire supply chain.
+A new Business Partner Code of Conduct further communicates our expectations.
 The code is based on our own code of conduct, Our Values and Standards, as well as the Pharmaceutical Supply Chain Initiative’s (PSCI’s) Pharmaceutical Industry Principles for Responsible Supply Chain Management and the 10 principles of the United Nations Global Compact.
 We have implemented procedures to provide business partners with our Business Partner Code of Conduct so that our values and standards, including protection of human rights, are clearly communicated at the outset.
 We have translated the Business Partner Code of Conduct into 26 different languages to help ensure that the content is widely understood.